-Geographica, now known as Carto, is using spatial data through mobile & web applications like AsistenciaCovid19 to beat the Coronavirus faster.
+Geographica, now known as Carto, is creating initiatives to help organizations working on Covid-19 research and developing projects to help governments and organizations to monitor and understand the spread of COVID-19 and its impacts in the society through technology.
+For example, they are using spatial data through mobile & web applications like AsistenciaCovid19 to beat the Coronavirus faster.
 The official self diagnosis and COVID-19 information app launched by the community of Madrid has been made available by the Spanish Government in five additional communities of Spain: Asturias, Canarias, Cantabria, Castilla-La Mancha, and Extremadura.

 Héctor García, Founder of Geographica, also spoke at the online conference on how AI and Big Data can help in the COVID-19 crisis, April 9th, 2020 (in Spanish).

 Danmark Statistik is using location data when fighting Covid-19 without infringing on privacy.

 Statistics Netherlands is keeping everyone updated on the social impacts of COVID-19 with interesting statistics on employment, crime development, home offices and many more.